MailTape/MailTape-v1/_posts/2014-10-19-Arms-and-Sleepers.md

 _Arms and Sleepers:_ **"**This is a new song, but I've been listening to it a lot ever since its release (so maybe not just on Sunday mornings).
 This tune really gets me going as I'm starting a new day - great, great energy.**"**

 <p id="outroduction">
-That’s all folks!
+That’s all we have in stock for this week’s episode.
+We hope you like it until then auf wiedersehen.
 A big thank to our guest [Arms and Sleeper](http://armsandsleepers.com/ "Their website") for his morning selection.
 Enjoy your sunday.
+(Text by our dear [Siddhartha](http://armsandsleepers.com/ "His Tumblr")
 </p>